bibanon/bibanon/Home.md

 The **[[Bibliotheca Anonoma]]** is a Github [[Gollum]]-based wiki designed to collect, document, and safeguard the products and history of internet culture; which constitutes **the shared experience of mankind on a network that defines our lives**.

-We are creating a Library of Alexandria for the internet, collecting and cultivating information that would have otherwise been lost to the sands of time.
+---

-Click on the links in the sidebar to the right -> to check them out.
+Click on the links in the sidebar to the right -> to check out our collection.
 Under each section, you can click **More...** for an even larger list and longer descriptions that could not fit on the sidebar.

 ### Contribute